markmo/autoparse/README.rst

 The first step is to parse a wide variety of semi-structured logs.
 While a number of standard log formats exist, many are application specific and contain natural language messages that have relevant information.
-The time and cost to develop customer parsers is too high, which is a constraining factor to mine potentially relevant sources for information.
+The time and cost to develop customer parsers is high, which is a constraining factor to mine additional potentially relevant sources for information.

-An automatic approach to parsing log records would open up the range of potentially relevant sources to identify issues within time to act.
+An automatic approach to parsing log records would open up the range of potentially relevant sources to identify threats.

 Introduction
 ------------